One of the biggest questions millennials have today is: should I own a home, or should I just rent?

 On the other hand, renting means more freedom, more flexibility.
 It means you can move across the world in an instant (okay - as long as it takes you to sublet your apartment on Gypsy Housing).
 There's a lot of appeal to that.

-If you know you want to buy a house, then comes the biggest challenge: "Do I even make enough money to own my own home?"
+If you know you want to buy a house, there's a bigger challenge: "Do I even make enough money to own my own home?"
 It's probably the most important question you will ask yourself in the process of becoming a homeowner.
 However, the results of what this really looks like can be astounding.

 So owning a home can actually be pretty affordable.
 The first step is to start saving up for a down payment.
 It's usually recommended to put down about 20% of the purchase price.
 This will also reduce the size of the loan you need to borrow from a lender.
 There are also certain mortgage programs–like the FHA loan program–that allow qualifying buyers to make small down payments in exchange for agreeing to pay for private mortgage insurance.